quicwg/ops-drafts/draft-ietf-quic-applicability.md

 transport parameter during the TLS handshake and the client can select between the two if both are provided.
 See also {{Section 9.6 of QUIC}}.

-# Connection Closure
+# Connection Termination

-QUIC connections are closed either by expiration of an idle timeout, as determined by transport parameters, or by an explicit indication of the application that a connection should be closed (immediate close).
-While data could still be received after the immediate close has been initiated by one endpoint (for a limited time period), the expectation is that an immediate close was negotiated at the application layer and therefore no additional data is expected from both sides.

-An immediate close will emit an CONNECTION_CLOSE frame.
-This frame has two sets of types: one for QUIC internal problems that might lead to connection closure, and one for closures initiated by the application.
-An application using QUIC can define application-specific error codes (see, for example,
-{{Section 8.1 of QUIC-HTTP}}).

-The CONNECTION_CLOSE frame provides an optional reason field, that can be used to append human-readable information to an error code.
-RESET_STREAM and STOP_SENDING frames also include an error code, but no reason string.
+QUIC connections are terminated in one of three ways: implicit idle timeout, explicit immediate close, or explicit stateless reset.

-Alternatively, a QUIC connection can be silently closed by each endpoint separately after an idle timeout.
-If enabled as indicated by a transport parameter in the handshake, the idle timeout is announced for each endpoint during connection establishment and the effective value for this connection is the minimum of the two values advertised by client and server.
-An application therefore should be able to configure its own maximum value as well as have access to the computed minimum value for this connection.
+QUIC idle timeout is enabled via transport parameters.
+Client and server announce a timeout period and the effective value for the connection is the minimum of the two values.
+After the timeout period elapses, the connection is silently closed.
+An application therefore should be able to configure its own maximum value, as well as have access to the computed minimum value for this connection.
 An application may adjust the maximum idle timeout for new connections based on the number of open or expected connections, since shorter timeout values may free-up memory more quickly.

-If an application desires to keep the connection open for longer than the announced timeout, it can send keep-alive messages; a QUIC implementation may provide an option to defer the time-out by sending keep-alive messages at the transport layer to avoid unnecessary load, as specified in {{Section 10.1.2 of QUIC}}.
+As long as application data is exchanged, the idle timeout does not expire.
+If an application has no data to send but desires to keep the connection open for longer than the timeout period, it can send keep-alive messages.
+A QUIC implementation may provide an option to defer the time-out by sending keep-alive messages at the transport layer to avoid unnecessary load, as specified in
+{{Section 10.1.2 of QUIC}}.
+Alternatively, applications using QUIC could define their own mechanism, such as an application-layer ping, that achieves a similar result.
 See {{resumption-v-keepalive}} for further guidance on keep-alives.

+An immediate close is signalled by a CONNECTION_CLOSE frame (see
+{{error-handling}}).
+Immediate close causes all streams to become immediately closed.
+QUIC endpoints can manage the cumulative maximum number of streams they would allow to be opened using the MAX_STREAMS frames but there is no mechanism to reduce the value.
+An application that uses QUIC might commit to a number of openable streams but require the connection to be closed (for example, a scheduled maintenance period).
+Depending on how an application uses QUIC streams (see {{use-of-streams}}), abrupt closure of actively-used streams may be undesireable or detrimental.
+In contrast, waiting for an endpoint to exhaust the advertised limit may not suit application or operational needs.
+Applications using QUIC can use conservative stream limits and run to completion before enacting and immediate close.
+Alternatively, a graceful close mechanim can be used to commicate the intention to explicitly close the connection at some future point.
+QUIC does not provide any mechanism for graceful connection termination, applications using QUIC can define their own graceful termination process (see, for example, {{Section 5.2 of QUIC-HTTP}}).

+A stateless reset is an option of last resort for an endpoint that does not have access to connection state.
+It is not expected that application using QUIC need information or knowledge that a stateless reset was triggered.

 # Information Exposure and the Connection ID {#connid}